If you are having trouble registering for the on-campus section, you are welcome to register for the online section.

 CS440 is the prerequesite for this course.
 However, CS445 provides a more relevant background for the material in CS545.
 Some of the CS445 topics will be revisited in CS545.
-The main difference between CS545 and CS445 is the scale of the assignments, more material relates to Pytorch and Tensorflow, and discussions of recent papers in the research literature on deep learning.
+The main difference between CS545 and CS445 is the scale of the assignments, more material relates to Pytorch, and discussions of recent papers in the research literature on deep learning.

-Class meetings will be a combination of lectures by the instructor, discussions of students' questions, and some student presentations in class.
+Class meetings will be a combination of lectures by the instructor and discussions of students' questions.
 All questions are welcome, no matter how simple you think they are; it is always true that someone else has a similar question.
 It is critical that everyone in class respect each other when questions are asked and answers are suggested and at all times.
 Please contact the instructor when you have felt disrespect from other students, the instructor, or the graduate teaching assistants.
 This may be anonymous if you prefer.

 A lot of material will be covered in this course.
 Students are expected to speak up in class with questions and observations they have about the material.
 Do not expect to be able to complete all assignments working on your own and without asking any questions.
 If you find yourself wondering what the next step is in finishing an assignment, please feel free to e-mail the instructor.
 You may also discuss assignments with other students directly, or via our Piazza Discussion board, but your code and report must be written by you.
 Do not post code on the Piazza Discussion board as part of your question nor as part of your answer.